mainflux/sdk-py/README.md

 Does both system administration (provisioning) and messaging.

 Installation
-Import "github.com/mainflux/mainflux/sdk/python" in your Python package.
+Import "github.com/mainflux/sdk-py" in your Python package.

-import "github.com/mainflux/mainflux/pkg/sdk/python"```
+Import "github.com/mainflux/sdk-py".

 Then call SDK Pythong functions to interact with the system.